top of page

 From the parking lot I headed up the main trail for about 800 ft until I reached the intersection of Lower Lone Cub Trail, Fishers Peak Trail (formerly known as the Challenge Trail) and the Goldenrod Trail (called the First Look Trail on the trail sign).
 After reading the informative sign, I turned left.
 It was a little confusing because the trail sign reads First Look Trail with no mention of Goldenrod, so initially I was not 100% sure I was on the correct trail.
 This narrow scenic trail climbed moderately for about 0.3 miles, with several switchbacks, until it reached the overlook point on the right.
 The views of the peak from this point were beautiful and it is a great place to stop and take a photo.
 Just after the overlook there is a Goldenrod Trail sign.

-I continued left onto the trail that now was clearly marked the Goldenrod Trail.
+I continued onto a trail that now was clearly marked the Goldenrod Trail.
 The trail had a few sections with rocky steps and switchbacks.
-After the stairs, views of the Sangre de Cristo Mountain Range appeared on the left.
-Between mile markers one and two, views of Fishers Peak and Trinidad Lake emerge.
+After the steps views of the Sangre de Cristo Mountain Range emerged and between mile markers one and two, views of Fishers Peak and Trinidad Lake come into view.
 The trail was more gradual here with some gentle switch backs.
 Tall trees provided shade and the trail had widened to about the width of an ATV.

 Osita Point